RohitKochhar/the-big-repository-of-knowledge/README.md

 2. Task Queue
     - Creating a task queue for task load balancing via messaging
     - Exploring queue and message acknowledgement and durability to ensure tasks are completed and handled correctly.
+3. Publish/Subscribe
+    - Sending messages to many consumers at once
+    - Learning the value of exchanges and how queues interact with them